12yuens2/multicast-file-distribution/README.md

 This is a multicast file distribution protocol with implementation written in C. I have only tested this using ethernet multicast on a local network.

 ## Compiling
-To compile, run `make` in the src directory.
+To compile, run `make` in the project directory.
+The `obj` and `out` directories will be created.
+Binaries for the server and client will be built into the `out` directory.

 ## Running the Server